FreshRealm/instagram-gratitude-widget/README.md

 The FreshRealm Instagram Gratitude Widget is an [Angular.js](https://angularjs.org) module that allows for easy inclusion of the #connectedbygratitude Instagram tag feed on your website.
 This project includes a sample demo application that includes the FreshRealm Instagram Gratitude Widget module.

+## Installation
+Install with [Bower](http://bower.io/ ): `bower install fr-instagram-gratitude-widget` then follow the instructions below.

 ## Angular.js Module Usage
 If your webiste includes an Angular.js application already complete the following steps: